University of Oxford

 2018 Dates 19th – 23rd March, £1350.00 (Payable in instalments if required)

 This is a class using soft fix embalming method.

 Please click here for further explanation

 All materials and tools provided.
 Attendees will be required to provide a lab coat.

 (Lab coat hire available £10, proceeds to WaterAid)

 A rare opportunity to fully dissect the human form.
 Led by Julian Baker, one of the Europe’s leading experts on connective tissue function and dissection, this is a remarkable series of workshops.
 It will be open only to qualified bodyworkers and allied health professionals or those with a relevant qualification.
-You will be asked to submit a brief CV and an outline of your qualifications and experience, which will be submitted to the university for admission to this course.
+You will be asked to submit a CV and an outline of your qualifications and experience as well as a personal statement of intent, which will be submitted to the university for admission to this course.
 We may also phone you to discuss your application.
 You will be asked to sign a non-disclosure and indemnity form prior to attendance.*

 Set in the heart of historic Oxford, amidst the history